liambll/MRI-cardiac-segmentation/README.md

 An example of the updated visualization output is shown below (Red indicates i-contour or blood pool, Blue indicates o-contour or heart muscle):<br/>
 <img src="assets/SCD0000101_59.dcm.png" alt="" width="25%"><br/>

+There are 46 images with matching i-contour and o-contour files.
 By examining the visualization outputs, I notice that o-contour files of images from patient SCD0000501 seem to be incorrect.
 These images are excluded from analysis in part 2 (until we vertify the correctness of these contour files).<br/>
 <img src="assets/SCD0000501_219.dcm.png" alt="" width="25%"><br/>

 ## Part2: Heuristic LV Segmentation approaches